zingale/phy504/docs/source/cxx-functions-example.rst

 to the data region in ``v_out`` before ``v_out`` is destroyed.

-A second method if to pass it through the argument list as a reference:
+A second method is to pass it through the argument list as a reference:

 .. code:: c++